3perf/website/src/content/blog/notion/index.md

     link: https://twitter.com/iamakulov
     twitterId: iamakulov
     facebookId: '100002052594007'
-  description: 'How to make a React app load ~30% faster – just by tuning some configs and delaying some scripts'
+  description: 'How to make a React app load ~30% faster – by tuning some configs and delaying some scripts'
   rssDescription: |
     Web performance isn’t going to save you in this crisis.<br /><br />